bektas-sari/flutter_business_card/README.md

 # 💼 Flutter Business Card App

 A fully customizable and elegant Flutter business card app.
 This project features a modern layout with a profile picture, name, title, contact info, address, website, social media icons, and a QR code.
 Ideal for showcasing your personal or professional brand in mobile or web environments.

-## 📸 Screenshot

-*Coming Soon*

 ## ✨ Features